 The former Thomasville Furniture Manufacturing facility is located in the Town of Appomattox.
 This 831,000 square foot facility is available for sale or lease.
 Space may be subdivided.
 The facility is conveniently located on U.S. 460.
 Power is provided by Dominion Power and water/sewer is provided by the Town of Appomattox.
 Click here for interior footage.

 The New London Business and Technology Center is a 500-acre development (sites ranging from 8 – 48 acres) that combines modern day technology with environmentally friendly sites and walking trails.
-There are several graded lots available and the EDA is currently offering a 40,000 square-foot shell building on Lot 7 in the park to be sold to suit an advanced manufacturing or similar type business.
+There are several graded lots available.
 Current tenants of the park include manufacturing as well as Liberty University’s Center for Engineering Research and Education.
 The park is located directly on U.S. 460 and offers easy access to I-81.

 The Montvale Center for Commerce is made up of two distinct business parks, subdivided by U.S. 460.
 The commercial center is an 18.98 acre site that is commercially zoned.
 Across from the commercially zoned property is a 45-acre park designed for non- commercial business and industry.
 This property is bordered on the north by Norfolk-Southern Railroad, which allows for the possibility of rail siding.
 A graded lot is available and due diligence was completed on this park in 2020.